joshuamckenty/joshuamckenty.github.io/content/post/about-hugo.md

-Description = "Statically generate all the things" Tags = ["Development", "golang"] date = 2014-08-04T19:22:29Z title = "about hugo" draft = "true"
+Description = "Statically generate all the things" Tags = ["Development", "golang"] date = 2014-08-04T19:22:29Z title = "How I Learned to Stop Worrying and Love the (Static) Web" draft = "true"

 +++

-# How I Learned to Stop Worrying and Love the (Static) Web

 I'm an early fan of the [Baked, Not Fried ](http://www.aaronsw.com/weblog/000404) concept behind static web generators.
 But somehow, getting all the tools in place